lemlac/mulem/docs/reference.md

 --)
 ```

 Now all the functions line up together, and the next parameters resemble normal assignment.
-Each `() = fn` is an explicit suspension point from the function similar to `yeild` or `await`.
+Each `() = return fn` is an explicit suspension point from the function similar to `yeild` or `await`.
 The remaining part of the function becomes the body of the next function.

 When capturing variables, each returned function needs to capture them seperately.